jiaozi158/UnitySSPathTracingURP/README.md

 Requirements
 ------------
-- Unity 2022.2 and URP 14 (URP 15 is recomended with TAA enabled)
+- Unity 2022.2 and URP 14 (enable TAA is recommended)
 - Deferred rendering path (OpenGL will always in Forward path)

 License